braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/create_a_canvas/content-cards_in_canvas.md

 ## Content Card Expiration {#content-card-expiration}
 When composing a new Content Card you have the option to choose when it should expire from the user's feed, based on its send time.
 The expiration time will begin only once the card reaches the canvas step and the card is sent.

-If a sent card expires before a user has viewed it in your app, they will no longer be eligible to receive this card as it will be removed from their feed the next time their cards are refreshed.
+If a sent card expires before a user has viewed it in your app, they will no longer be eligible to receive this card and it will be removed from their feed the next time their cards are refreshed.

 {% alert important %}